ConstrainedSampler/PolytopeSamplerMatlab/README.md

 ```
 >> o.samples
 ```
-We can print the the summary of the samples.
+We can print a summary of the samples:
 ```
 >> o.summary